 Mindy regularly speaks about corporate and investor sustainability issues to high-level leaders at the New York Stock Exchange, United Nations, World Economic Forum, Clinton Global Initiative, American Accounting Association, American Bar Association and more than 100 Fortune 500 firms.
-She has led negotiating teams of investors, NGOs and Fortune 500 company CEOs who have taken far-reaching positions on corporate practices to minimize carbon emissions, water use and other environmental impacts.
+In 2014, Mindy presented at TEDx Lake Geneva in Switzerland, highlighting the role of the private sector in solving climate change.
 She has briefed powerful corporate boards, from Nike to American Electric Power, on how climate change affects shareholder value.
 She is also a sustainability thought leader and regularly blogs for Huffington Post and Forbes.

 Recent Blog Posts